GuccioGucci/yoke/README.md

 <a name='installation'></a>
 # Installation

-Given it's a bash script, it should be supported in most Unix-like OS (Linux, MacOS).
-No support is granted on Windows at the moment, even if you'd probably only need a bash prompt such as [Git bash](https://gitforwindows.org/), [Cygwin](https://www.cygwin.com/) or similar.
-Anyway downloaded binaries are OS specific (eg: gucci is available for Windows from version 1.5.x).

 These are the dependencies required to be installed, part of them are from `ecs-deploy` [required dependencies](https://github.com/silinternational/ecs-deploy#installation):

 * [aws](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) cli (version 2)